How to Build a Draft League POKEMON Team

 ✗ Drafting 6 attackers

 Without a wall, cleric, or hazard setter, you'll get chipped to death by priority moves and entry hazards in every series.
+Offensive teams need defensive support to function — without it, every opposing hazard setter will control your entire game plan from turn one.

 ✗ Not counter-drafting

 If your opponent picks a weather setter in round 2, draft the weather immunity answer in round 3.
 Reactive drafting beats predictive drafting in small leagues.
+Knowing your opponents' preferred strategies before the draft begins is one of the most underrated preparation steps in any Draft League format.

 ✗ Ignoring speed tiers